-Seyferth Blumenthal & Harris LLP helped a community foundation win a settlement in excess of $200 million.
+Seyferth Blumenthal & Harris LLC helped a community foundation win a settlement in excess of $200 million.

 After more than seven years of litigation, HCA — the nation’s most profitable hospital chain — was ordered to make the payment after an appeal process concluded in 2017 with partners Paul Seyferth and Mike Blumenthal and attorneys Kevin Karpin and Deena Jenab working on the case for SBH.
 The successful conclusion earned Seyferth and Blumenthal recognition as “Legal Champions” at the Missouri Lawyers Awards.

 The Legal Champion awards are given to plaintiffs’ or defense lawyers based on the importance of the principle or policy at stake.

 The case received national attention after the foundation accused HCA of failing to follow the terms of an agreement to make improvements after acquiring hospitals in the Kansas City area.
 Health Care Foundation of Greater Kansas City, a nonprofit foundation formed with the proceeds from the sale of the dozen hospitals, filed the suit in 2009, leading to the lengthy litigation process.